siteorigin/docs/page-builder/hooks/widget-form.md

 #### Example Code

-The following example code will override the
+The following example code will replace the Calendar widgets form with a message.

 ```
 function so_override_calendar_form( $form, $widget_class, $instance ) {